GrammerhubTeam/convertagram/README.md

 # Convertagram!
-1) Instagram
+1) Take Instagram
-2) Plus 90's Scientific calculator
+2) Add a 90's Scientific calculator
 3) ....
-4) PROFIT!!!!
+4) PROFIT$$$

 ## Setup Guide:
-- Clone the repo (git clone https://github.com/GrammerhubTeam/convertagram.git)
+- Clone the repo ("git clone https://github.com/GrammerhubTeam/convertagram.git")
-- Select folder where you want to start your project
+- Select the project you'd like to work on (Front end = "web-app", Backend = "server-api")
-- Open terminal and use the clone command
+- cd into that directory
-- After the project has been cloned, cd into both folders (`cd web-app` & `cd server-api`)  and run `npm install` in your terminal
+- run `npm install` using Termianl or Command line (CMD)
-- Then start the projects `npm start`
+- To start the project: run `npm start`